 Airbus A321neo Profile

-A321neo is short to the medium-range single-aisle airliner.
-It originally originates from the Airbus A321.
+A321neo is a short to medium-range single-aisle airliner.
+It originally originated from the Airbus A321.
 Like its predecessor, it is a stretched fuselage variant of the A320 family.
 Furthermore, the A320neo is powered by (PW1100G or CFM LEAP-1A) engines and a new type of wingtip device called the “Sharklets.”
 Both of these structural and powerplant changes have taken this aircraft to the optimum levels of fuel efficiency.

 Read more:- A320ceo vs A321neo